 Make a Plan

-Students and parents should plan for the unexpected by creating personal emergency plans.
-The University will respond quickly in an event, but students will be best served by having individual plans to take care of themselves for a brief period of time.
+The University will respond quickly in an event, but students will be best served by having individual plans to take care of themselves.

-All students, especially international students, should think about what their alternatives are if the University were forced to evacuate during a hurricane, or if a pandemic were to lead to the cancellation of classes and closure of the University.
+- All students, especially international students, should think about what their alternatives are if the University were forced to evacuate during a hurricane or in a public health emergency.
 Staying with friends or relatives in another part of the country may be an option to explore in advance, especially if travel abroad is restricted during a large-scale crisis.

-- Technology does have limitations.
-Students are asked to contact home as soon as possible following a critical incident and advise you of their status.
-After that, they are asked to minimize the use of their phones to allow for telecommunication system use by emergency responders.
+- Students are asked to contact home as soon as possible following a critical incident to advise parents or family members of their status.

 - Identify an out-of-state contact to receive and relay messages among family members, since it may be easier to make a long-distance telephone call.